JohnGoldsmith/dotnetrdf-wiki/UserGuide-Handlers-API.md

 ## HandleResult(SparqlResult result)

 Called if the results set is a set of variable bindings.
-Like the //HandleTriple()// method this is where you will likely want to implement most of your logic and again you should return either ##true## to continue processing or ##false## to terminate processing.
+Like the `HandleTriple()` method this is where you will likely want to implement most of your logic and again you should return either ##true## to continue processing or ##false## to terminate processing.

 ## EndResults(bool ok)